 The Mercy Foundation Youth Awards is a competition open to high school students across Australia from Years 7 – 12.
 The competition will encourage you to learn more about social justice issues.
-This year the focus is climate change.
+This year the focus is ending homelessness.

 2. Competition Details

-The theme for 2022 is caring for the earth.
+The theme for 2023 is what does home mean to you?
 Your challenge is to:

-1) Create a visual representation, like a cartoon, artwork, collage or photo, that shows what everyday actions can you do to help address climate change.
+1) Create a visual representation, like a cartoon, artwork, collage or photo, that shows what home means to you.
 Take a photo of your creation and upload it with your entry form (NB no faces in your photo).

-2) Each entry must include a written paragraph (no longer than 100 words) that explains your photo (ie what everyday actions can you do to help address climate change) AND tell us what your greatest concern is about climate change.
+2) Each entry must include a written paragraph (no longer than 100 words) that explains your photo (ie what means to you).

-3) Fill out the Climate Change quiz on the online entry form.
+3) Fill out the quiz on the online entry form.

-Visit our website www.mercyfoundation.com.au for the entry form and to find resources about climate change.
+Visit our website www.mercyfoundation.com.au for the entry form and to find resources about homelessness.

 3. Important Notes: